They grow up to be the strong authentic female leaders of tomorrow!

 HOW DOES GIRLS IN THE KNOW HELP?

 GITK is a 501c3 non profit organization who’s mission is to inspire & empower girls to make healthy confident decisions.
-We do this UNLIKE any other organization by delivering a 4 week speaker series led by female professionals in their field to mothers & their pre-teen daughters side by side.
+We do this UNLIKE any other organization by delivering a 4 week empowerment workshop series led by female professionals in their field to a trusted adult & their pre-teen girls side by side.
 Topics include: Puberty, Safety, Bullying, Nutrition, Exercise, Friendships and much more!
-Delivering the program to preteen girls is critical, at a point where their hearts are open to creating stronger bonds and moms influence is still powerful.
-GITK provides the first step in the mother daughter journey through adolescence.
+Delivering the program to pre-teen girls is critical, at a point where their hearts are open to creating stronger bonds and moms influence is still powerful.
+GITK provides the first step in the trusted adult pre-teen girl journey through adolescence.

 OUR FOUNDER & HISTORY